Field of Work: Public health services and systems research

 Synopsis of the Work: An RWJF national program with major grants to the University of Kentucky and three public health practice associations—the National Association of County and City Health Officials (NACCHO), the Association of State and Territorial Health Officials (ASTHO) and the National Association of Local Boards of Health (NALBOH)—has supported projects to create, expand and promote use of a database of research about public health services and systems; increase the number of researchers interested in public health services and systems research; and develop and sustain the capacity of the three organizations to collect and analyze timely, comparable data on the structure and characteristics of their member agencies and, thereby, of the nation’s public health services and systems.

-Key Results to Date: F. Douglas Scutchfield, M.D., his colleagues at the University of Kentucky, the three public health associations and RWJF staff report significant accomplishments in several areas.
+F. Douglas Scutchfield, MD, his colleagues at the University of Kentucky, the three public health associations and RWJF staff report significant accomplishments in several areas.